AppleGamer22/applegamer22.github.io/content/posts/go/graceful_server_shutdown.md

 ---
 title: Graceful Server Shutdown in Go
+description: Graceful Server Shutdown in Go
 date: 2023-02-26
 tags: [Go, server]
 ---
+Shutting servers gracefully is beneficial for maintaining data integrity in relations to modifying file system data or database entries such that the server isn't shutdown in the middle of a transaction.
+In this document, I show how I set-up a Go-based HTTP server to shutdown gracefully upon an interruption signal.

+For the purposes of simplicity, I assume that all of the code snippets shown here are part of the `main` package.
+However, I recommend authors of large codebases to employ a multi-package taxonomy, such that their code is more organised and maintainable.

 # Required Packages
 * `context` for restricting the amount the server had to shutdown gracefully.